sinastiller/vegan-travel-food-blog/README.md

 * [W3C Validator](https://validator.w3.org/) to validate HTML.
 * [W3C Jigsaw Validator](https://jigsaw.w3.org/css-validator/) to validate CSS.
 * [Image Converter](https://www.reduceimages.com/ ) to reduce size of images.
-* [Google Developer Tools](https://developer.chrome.com/docs/) to test code or solve issues and too use lighthouse.
+* [Google Developer Tools](https://developer.chrome.com/docs/) to test code or solve issues and to use lighthouse.
-* [Mozzilla Developer Tools](https://firefox-source-docs.mozilla.org/devtools-user/) to test code or solve issues.
+* [Mozilla Developer Tools](https://firefox-source-docs.mozilla.org/devtools-user/) to test code or solve issues.
 * [Am I Responsive](https://ui.dev/amiresponsive) to document the responsiveness on different devices.
 * [Image Converter1](https://convertio.co/download/) and [Image Converter2](https://cloudconvert.com/) to convert images from .jpeg to .webp.

 ## [Deployment](#deployment)

 This project was created by using Gitpod.
-I used the pre-built template from [Code Institue](https://github.com/Code-Institute-Org/gitpod-full-template).
+I used the pre-built template from [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
-The following commands where used:
+The following commands were used:
 * **python3 -m http.server** - to run a local server to view the project.
 * **git add .** - to add all the changes.
 * **git commit -m "..."** - to commit all the changes to the local repository.
-* **git push** - to push the commited changes to the Github repository.
+* **git push** - to push the committed changes to the Github repository.

 ### Deployment using Github
 1. Navigate to [project repository](https://github.com/sinastiller/vegan-travel-food-blog).
 2. Click on the Settings Tab.
 3. Scroll down to pages.
-4. For the source select main branch.
+4. For the source, select main branch.
 5. Click save.
-6. Open the link provided by Github to go to deployed website. **[LiveLink](https://sinastiller.github.io/vegan-travel-food-blog/)**
+6. Open the link provided by Github to go to yhe deployed website. **[LiveLink](https://sinastiller.github.io/vegan-travel-food-blog/)**

 ## [Testing](#testing)